JFD3D/Three.js-experiments-pool/README.md

 # Three.js-experiments-pool
 Three.js experiments and demo sources.

-Updated for use with Three.js Rev71
+Updated and created two new GodRay examples for use with Three.js Rev71